fbpx

 If your baskets are far out of reach, make sure you choose plant varieties that are low-maintenance.
 You don’t want to have to take your baskets down every afternoon to water.
 Either hang them around eye level or choose hanging succulents that require minimal watering.

-Houseplant - snake plant
+houseplant - snake plant

 5. Grow indoors